Billing & Privacy Policies

 Billing is Easy to Read and You Can Pay Online

-If your radiology procedure is at any of the five St. Paul Radiology outpatient imaging centers, your bill will come from St. Paul Radiology Outpatient Imaging.
+If your radiology procedure is at any of the three St. Paul Radiology outpatient imaging centers, your bill will come from St. Paul Radiology Outpatient Imaging.

 If your radiology procedure is at any of the hospitals served by St. Paul Radiology, your bill will come from St. Paul Radiology, P.A. for the professional reading of the examination.